CXWorld/CapFrameX/README.md

 You can also zoom/pan a single axis by positioning the mouse cursor over the axis before starting the zoom/pan.
 This manual is also available through the context menu.

+## Sensor View
+In this view you can choose to log sensor data along with your frametimes.
+You can freely select any number of sensors available and when selecting a record that contains sensor data, all sensor values are displayed in the list on the right.
+These values can be copied to clipboard via context menu, either as min/avg/max values like seen in the list or as raw values with every single sensor reading included.

 ## Report view
 This is a simple view where you can add your records to see all the relevant parameters all at once.
 You can also just copy them with a right-click to add them into any other programm.
 This is also possible for the graphs and performance parameters in the single record view.